Nagham-Nasser/Data_Structure_C/README.md

 # Data Structure In C
-This repository contains implementations of various data structures in C. The data structures included are as follows:
+This repository contains implementations of various data structures in C. The data structures included are as follows: \ى 1- Stack
-1- Stack
      Stack using an array
      Stack using a linked list